 How to Select, Store and Use Mushrooms

-- Selectmushrooms that are plump, firm and clean — not ones that have wet slimy spots or are wrinkled.
+- Select ones that are plump, firm and clean — not ones that have wet slimy spots or are wrinkled.

-- Buy organically grown, because mushrooms easily absorb harmful contaminants from soil, air and water.
+- Buy organically grown, because they easily absorb harmful contaminants from soil, air and water.

-- Don’t pick mushrooms in the wild unless you 100 percent know what you are picking.
+- Don’t pick them in the wild unless you 100% know what you are picking.

-- Store mushrooms in a paper bag in the fridge.
-When mushrooms begin to expire, they develop a slimy layer on the surface.
+- Store them in a paper bag in the fridge.
+When they begin to expire, they develop a slimy layer on the surface.

-Have your own Organic Mushroom Farm: You can grow mushrooms right out of the box in ten days!
+Learn how to grow your own right out of the box in ten days!
 Just add water twice a day.
 The neat thing is they grow on recycled coffee grounds.
 Check out Back to the Roots for more details.

-If you don’t like to eat mushrooms whole, you can find them in supplement form either as an extract or whole food supplements.
+If you don’t like to eat them whole, you can find them in supplement form either as an extract or whole food supplements.

 Few Recipes to Get The Mushrooms Health Benefits Into Your Meals